jshafer817/UbuntuTouch/README.md

 I added a patch I found that makes the kernel automatically mount /sys/fs/cgroups as this seems to be a requirement.<br>
 http://lists.linux-foundation.org/pipermail/containers/2010-July/024998.html<br>
-Used board-tenderloin.c from Milaq's cm10.2 or 10.1 for touchscreen rotation to be correct.
+Used board-tenderloin.c from Milaq's cm10.2 or 10.1 for touchscreen rotation to be correct. accept4 system call was going to be added, but instead we recompile udev and pulseaudio with patches!!<br>

 Milaq Source Info:
 Changed cameraHAL.cpp to be FRONT_FACING, just in case.
 Added mirroring.